|Survey name||Sexual orientation, UK|

 Accuracy and reliability

-The estimates are sourced from the Annual Population Survey (APS), which provides robust and representative survey estimates used for labour market, economic statistics, and family and household statistics.
-Sampling and non-sampling error, along with information on measuring error, can be found in the APS Quality and Methodology Information report.
+The estimates are sourced from the Annual Population Survey (APS), which provides robust and representative survey estimates used for labour market statistics, economic statistics, and family and household statistics.
+Sampling and non-sampling error, along with information on measuring error, can be found in the APS QMI.

 Coherence and comparability

-We publish sexual orientation estimates for the UK and its constituent countries to meet user needs, as described in the “Relevance” section of this report.
+We publish sexual orientation estimates for the UK and its constituent countries to meet user needs, as described in the “Relevance” subsection of this report.

-We produced a short report in 2008 entitled Review of international organisations’ experiences of administering questions on sexual identity and orientation (PDF, 230KB) that explored the different experiences of other international organisations when collecting data on sexual orientation.
+We produced a short report in 2008 entitled Review of international organisations’ experiences of administering questions on sexual identity/orientation (PDF, 230KB) that explored the different experiences of other international organisations when collecting data on sexual orientation.

 Sexual identity estimates have been published previously for 2010 to 2014.
-These estimates were derived from the Integrated Household Survey (IHS) and then the Annual Population Survey (APS) using IHS methodologies.
+These estimates were derived from the Integrated Household Survey (IHS) and then the APS using IHS methodologies.
 In 2016, estimates were published for 2012 to 2015 derived from the APS using APS methodologies.
-A spreadsheet showing the differences between selected sexual identity estimates from the APS and the IHS is available.
-More detail regarding the change from the IHS to the APS can be found in Section 6.
+A spreadsheet showing the differences between selected sexual identity estimates from the IHS and the APS is available.
+More detail regarding the change from the IHS to the APS can be found in Other information.

 It may be necessary to make future revisions to the sexual orientation estimates to reflect occasional or post-census revisions to the national mid-year population estimates, which will also have an effect on the weighting used for the APS.
-This is in line with the ONS revision policy for population statistics.
+This is in line with the Office for National Statistics (ONS) revision policy for population statistics (PDF, 54KB).

 Accessibility and clarity

-In addition to this Quality and Methods Report, Quality and Methods information is included in each statistical bulletin.
+In addition to this QMI, quality and methodology information is included in the Sexual orientation, UK: 2018 bulletin.

 For information regarding conditions of access to data, please refer to the following pages: